alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 * Create a war room containg one person of each service (customer service, communication, technical teams, QA, SEO members, etc.)
 * Switch the application one by one (alittlemarket.it, alittlemarket.com, alittlemercerie.com)
+  * Open traffic through HTTPS
+  * 301 redirections for incoming traffic though HTTP
+  * Update all the sitemaps (a cronjob to relaunch) to use HTTPS URLs instead of HTTP
 * After each switch, everybody in the war room had to check that everything goes right (metrics, functional tests, social networks, forums, etc.)
 * Drink some beers after that big day !

-#### Metrics
+### D-day traffic metrics

 As you can see on the metrics below, we monitor global http and https traffic, the traffic for each website and Google bot traffic.

-On the 3 graphs ALT IT, ALM FR and ALME FR we saw that the http traffic abruptly stops and at the same moment the https traffic starts.
+On the 3 graphs ALM IT, ALM FR and ALME FR we saw that the http traffic abruptly stops and at the same moment the https traffic starts.
 That's when we switched.
 On the global traffic we saw the same impact at the same times.

 And finally we saw a strange thing on the Google bot traffic.
 At 2pm (14:00) we see that Google bot http traffic stops but the https traffic does not start.
 It's not normal and we were worried about that.
 We couldn't afford to loose SEO.
 After some researches we discovered that Google had cached the robots.txt file we served it when it came through https (it was a different file than the http robots.txt file).
 In that file to avoid duplicated content we disallowed everything, that's why it stopped to crawled them.